Anti-film

 Featured:

-The first anti-films were by the Lettrists: Treatise on Slime and Eternity (1950) by Isidore Isou, L'Anticoncept (1952) by Wolman and Guy Debord's Howlings in Favour of de Sade (1952) were the first films to dispense with images and narrative altogether.
+The first anti-films were by the Lettrists: Treatise on Slime and Eternity (1950) by Isidore Isou, L'Anticoncept (1952) by Wolman and Guy Debord's Howlings in Favour of de Sade (1952) were the first films to dispense with narrative altogether.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anti-film" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Anti-film" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools